 - Loss of spousal companionship and consortium, where an accident victim’s physical injuries prevent or limit their ability to be sexually intimate with a spouse following their accident

 Contact a Car Accident Lawyer Near You Today

 When car accident victims suffer mental health trauma, including PTSD and related symptoms, a knowledgeable personal injury lawyer can help.
 In addition to seeking the prompt treatment you need for your mental health issues, you should take immediate legal action as quickly as possible after your crash.

 Accident victims only have two years to file a personal injury claim or lawsuit, including one that seeks monetary compensation for PTSD and related symptoms.
 Accident victims who fail to file a timely lawsuit within that two-year timeframe waive their right to recover monetary damages for their injuries.
 Therefore, you should act quickly after suffering physical and mental injuries in your car crash.

 A knowledgeable car accident lawyer in your area understands the physical and mental pain that often accompanies severe car accidents.
 Your lawyer can help you file a claim seeking monetary damages and aggressively negotiate a fair settlement offer from the insurance company.

 Your lawyer can do this for you while you focus on the essential thing, seeking treatment.
 If the insurance company does not take your physical or mental issues seriously, your lawyer can litigate your case through the court system, represent you in all legal proceedings, and introduce evidence during your jury trial or binding arbitration hearing.
-Finally, your personal injury attorney in Edmonton can pursue alternative dispute resolution options, like mediation or binding arbitration, if they think it will obtain a fair monetary result for you.
+Finally, your personal injury lawyer in Edmonton can pursue alternative dispute resolution options, like mediation or binding arbitration, if they think it will obtain a fair monetary result for you.